 It is important to state in the agreement that the filmmaker (producers), shall have sole control and approval over all creative and financial matters with respect to the production.
 The investor is not buying the project from you; this is simply an investment opportunity for them.
 You, or the LLC, are the owner, the key decision maker and own 100% of the film.
 The reason we have independent films, is so we don’t have studios and “money people” telling the “creative people” how to do their job.
 Also, unless they are members of your LLC, passive investors have no say in budget or how you chose to spend their money.

-Included with Film Financing Package #3 - Our Film Investor Agreement Outline includes explanations and sample clauses, designed to protect both the Producer and Investor.
-Key sections and sample text are included in our outline.
-However, there is no possible way to create a full investor agreement template, without knowing the specifics of your project.
-FilmProposals always recommends you seek professional legal counsel when it comes to any and all paperwork discussing the exchange of funds.
+Included with select Film Financing Toolkits - Our Film Investor Agreement Outline includes explanations and sample clauses, designed to protect both the Producer and Investor.
+Key sections and sample text are included in our outline and are generally geard towards active investors, not passive investors.

 Note: No articles or templates available on the FilmProposals website should be construed as legal counsel or advice.
 Before making any commitment to a specific format for any of the discussed matters, it is important to obtain professional legal counsel.

 Film Production Legal Contracts & Templates

 FilmProposals Recommended Entertainment LawyerFilmProposals is looking for an amazing Entertainment Attorney to recommend to our filmmakers.
 If you want a steady stream of clients and you love indie filmmakers and all things PPM, Financing Agreements, Investor Agreements and more, please contact us.